Scurraaa/CRUD_SERVER/README.md

  {}
 ```

-##Test Case
+## Test Case
-Django also has a test driven environment where in the developer can test the created links specified above.
+Django also has a test driven environment where in the developer can make tests to the created links specified above.
-In the **central/test.py** i created a multiple test for each method available for the links
+In the **central/test.py** directory i created a multiple test for each method available for the links
 To run this test simply run the following command on the project directory:
 ```python
 python manage.py test